margaritageorgieva/JavaScript-Quiz-Game/README.md

 ### Features:
 - Dynamically show/hide elements
+- Fetch questions and answers from JSON file
 - Stored the high scores in Local Storage and sort them in descending order
 - Using Flexbox and CSS Animations
 - Simple validation for input field